Andrew Murstein

-Andrew Mead Murstein (born June 29, 1964) is founder, president, board member and, with his family, the largest shareholder of Medallion Financial Corp., an investment company publicly traded on the Nasdaq stock exchange under the symbol MFIN.
-MFIN and its predecessor companies have invested over $10 billion in various companies throughout the U.S. Murstein received a B.A. in economics, cum laude, from Tufts University and an M.B.A. in finance from New York University.
-He was named among Crain's New York Business' "40 Under 40", and has been featured in numerous business publications.
+Andrew Mead Murstein (born June 29, 1964) is an American businessman.
+He is the founder, president, board member and, with his family, the largest shareholder of Medallion Financial Corp., a finance company that owns a bank and is publicly traded on the Nasdaq stock exchange under the symbol MFIN.
+MFIN and its predecessor companies have invested over $15 billion in various companies throughout the U.S. Since 2020 Medallion has earned in excess of $300 million before taxes.

+In 1994, he was named among Crain's New York Business' "40 Under 40", and has been featured in numerous business publications.
 In 2013, he was appointed to the Board of the Javits Center.
+In 2025 he joined the Board of the Hamptons Film Festival.
+He is also active with the Westminster Kennel Club and was instrumental in their recent move to the Javits Center.

-Early life and career
+Early life and education

 Murstein was born in Roslyn, New York to Alvin and Aileen Murstein.
+Murstein received a B.A. in economics, cum laude, from Tufts University and an M.B.A. in finance from New York University.

+Start of the medallion business

 His grandfather of German-Jewish descent, Leon Murstein, came to the United States from Argentina, became a New York cabdriver and purchased one of the first New York taxi medallions, issued in 1937, for $10.
-The family went on to purchase several hundred medallions for prices as little as $10 each—medallions peaked at over $1,300,000 each and currently sell for around $85,000 each.
+The family went on to purchase several hundred medallions for prices as little as $10 each—medallions peaked at over $1,300,000 each but then dropped each year until by 2021 they were selling no more than $85,000 each.